 Youth often have difficulty expressing themselves and putting things into words.
-If they can understand what others are saying, they will not come to the wrong conclusions or take the wrong actions from what is heard.
+If they can understand what others are saying, they will not come to the wrong conclusions or take the wrong actions.
 Hear them out!
-Most times, what may seem like "attitude" is confusion.
+Many times, what may seem like "attitude" is confusion.
 Communicating clearly the first time will lead to fewer unnecessary mistakes.

-Effective communication helps youth to express what they mean.
+Effective communication helps youth to express themselves.

-When youth express their needs, desires, and opinions, their chances of getting what they want to grow.
-Since youth are sometimes unclear on what they need and their opinions often change, it is important to teach them the benefits of being able to express themselves clearly.
+When youth express their needs, desires, and opinions, their chances of getting what they want grow.
+Since youth are sometimes unclear about what they need and their opinions often change, it is important to teach them the benefits of expressing themselves clearly.